mukund14/NLP-Chatbot/README.md

-A NLTK based Chatbot that uses user input and gives a response based on this input
+A NLTK based Chatbot that takes user input and gives a response based on this input